vippsas/vipps-developers/contact.md

 <!-- END_COMMENT -->

-## We help with technical issues
+## We help developers with technical issues

 There are a lot of self-service solutions on [portal.vipps.no](https://portal.vipps.no), please check there first.

-Vipps Integration helps with _**technical**_ questions from developers, such as questions about using our APIs.
+Vipps Integration helps developers with _**technical**_ questions, such as questions about using our APIs.
-If you do not have a technical issue, the fastest way to get help is to start in the right place:
+If you do not have a technical question, you can avoid delays by starting in the right place:

 | Topic | How to get help |
 |--------|----------------|